-These Italian Diced Tomatoes are marinated overnight with spices for full flavor.
+Marinated Overnight Italian Diced Tomatoes with spices for full flavor.
 Unlike other diced tomato recipes no boiling, water bath or peeling is needed!
 Bonus how to make tomato paste below the recipe!

 Enough chatting, let’s get cooking with our tomatoes!